Math major and advanced courses FAQ

 Timing: Adviser lottery is usually run before the start of each semester; that is, late December / early January, and early August.
 Assignments are given to all students who are newly on the math major list at that time.

 Extra note: First year advising is done through the colleges, and we do not assign faculty advisers until just before the second year.
-In the meantime, you are very welcome to consult the DUS about the mathematics major - we will be very happy to assist.
+In the meantime, you are very welcome to consult the DUS about the mathematics major - we will be happy to assist.

 Is there an unofficial math mailing list?